What’s ReThink Mental Health?

 UVic Wellness Centre – The Student Wellness Centre (SWC) aims to provide holistic care to support UVic students’ wellbeing: emotionally, physically and spiritually.
 The SWC team includes counsellors, doctors, nurses, psychiatrists, administrative staff, chaplains and other practitioners.

 Centre for Accessible Learning (CAL) – The CAL works with faculty and students to promote educational equity and accessibility for students with disabilities.
-They help create academic accommodations for students with learning disabilities, mental health issues or long-term recurring physical or sensory disabilities, among others.
-Due to the current pandemic, you will not need a medical or psychological documentation and signed consent form to register.
+They help create academic accommodations for students with learning disabilities, mental health conditions or long-term recurring physical or sensory disabilities, among others.

 Learn Anywhere – Learn Anywhere was launched May 2020 in response to COVID-19 and offers a central starting point for information about resources and services that you can access remotely to support your academic journey.